A Day in the Life of Folsom teacher Linda Nielsen

 The students quickly take their seats, put away their sack lunches and open yellow folders of schoolwork.
 Some grab dictionaries from a stack at the front of the room.
 Others are still trying to wake up.

 Nielsen walks to the television and turns on the morning news.
 Each day begins this way, with the news and an assignment to write a brief description of three stories of interest.

 All students must be in their seats by 6:45 a.m.
 Those who are late, risk losing credit for the entire day’s attendance.

 7:22 a.m. – Switching off the television, Nielsen greets the class while her inmate clerk hands out composition books, each with a student’s name on it.
 The students do most of their writing in the books, which remain in the classroom so that schoolwork doesn’t get lost.

 7:39 a.m. – The students hand their news writing assignments to the front of the room.
 Nielsen collects them and class on students to report on the stories they wrote about.

-One after another, students describe a spectacular car wreck in Los Angeles, Vice President Dick Cheney’s fundraising visit to Sacramento, a proposal to raise California’s legal smoking age from 18 to 21 (a good idea, say the students, but unenforceable), President Bush’s visit to China, terrorist arrests in Italy, a train fire in Egypt, Rep. Gary Condit’s re-election campaign (he doesn’t stand a chance, the students insist), and the latest tally of medals won at the Olympic Winter Games in Salt Lake City.
+One after another, students describe a spectacular car wreck in Los Angeles, Vice President Dick Cheney’s fundraising visit to Sacramento, President Bush’s visit to China, terrorist arrests in Italy, a train fire in Egypt, Rep. Gary Condit’s re-election campaign, and the latest tally of medals won at the Olympic Winter Games in Salt Lake City.

 With this last item, Nielsen pulls down a map of Europe and points to Norway, whose athletes have won 18 medals so far.